 Regardless of the method of supplementation, periodic blood (or tissue) sampling of animals at risk is recommended to ensure desired levels of selenium.
 Feeding animals properly prepared and stored hay and grain or allowing access to high-quality, green forage should ensure adequate vitamin E intake.

 Clinical signs of hypokalemic myopathy include severe weakness, recumbency, abnormal position of the head and neck, rumen hypomotility or atony, abnormal feces, anorexia, and tachycardia.
-Cardiac dysrhythmia is also common.
+Cardiac arrhythmias are also common.
 Diagnosis is based on clinical signs combined with serum potassium of < 2.0 mmol/L. Other common clinical chemistry abnormalities include ketosis, metabolic alkalosis, and increased serum CK and AST activities.
 Muscle biopsies reveal a vacuolar myopathy.

 Restoration of whole-body potassium balance can be difficult, and serum potassium concentrations do not necessarily reflect muscle potassium concentrations.
 Recommended supplementation includes potassium chloride given IV (16 g/l00 kg) and PO (26 g/100 kg) for approximately 5 days.
 Treatment should also be directed at resolving the primary cause of ketosis and anorexia as well as providing supportive care.
 Survival has been reported to be 22%–79%.

 There are several specific diseases of pigs in which muscle degeneration may be extensive (eg, mulberry heart disease) and others in which the degeneration is frequently less conspicuous (eg, hepatosis dietetica).
-Yellow fat disease Yellow Fat Disease) may be seen with accompanying myopathy.
+Yellow fat disease Yellow Fat Disease in Cats and Other Animals Yellow fat disease is characterized by a marked inflammation of adipose tissue and deposition of “ceroid” pigment in fat cells.
+It may be seen alone in cats or with accompanying myopathy in... read more may be seen with accompanying myopathy.

-Mulberry heart disease and hepatosis dietetica are associated with diets low in selenium or vitamin E. Administration of iron dextran to piglets having low vitamin E status may precipitate a severe myopathy (see Iron Toxicity in Newborn Pigs ) with lesions identical to those of selenium or vitamin E deficiency.
+Mulberry heart disease and hepatosis dietetica are associated with diets low in selenium or vitamin E. Administration of iron dextran to piglets having low vitamin E status may precipitate a severe myopathy ( See also Iron Toxicosis in Newborn Pigs Iron Toxicosis in Newborn Pigs ) with lesions identical to those of selenium or vitamin E deficiency.
 Other factors that may increase the selenium requirement include diets with low concentrations of protein (especially sulfur-containing amino acids), diets with an excess of selenium antagonistic compounds, and possibly genetic influences on selenium metabolism.
 Vitamin E may be less available in diets with high concentrations of polyunsaturated fatty acids, vitamin A, or mycotoxins.

-These conditions have certain characteristics in common.
-Losses tend to occur sporadically, and rapidly growing pigs 2–16 wk old are affected.
+Nutritional myopathy conditions have certain characteristics in common.
+Losses tend to occur sporadically, and rapidly growing pigs 2–16 weeks old are affected.
 Death almost invariably occurs suddenly and is often precipitated by exercise.